Afon Clarach

 In past centuries, the upper reaches of the river have been affected by lead and silver mining and the quality of the river has suffered as a result.
 There is some organic pollution from diffuse agricultural inputs and from the discharge of treated sewage from the Bow Street sewage treatment works.

 The river discharges into the sea over the beach at Clarach Bay thus limiting the population of migratory fish able to access the river.
 Consequently, Atlantic salmon and sea-trout are rare, however brown trout, brook lampreys, millers thumb and stone loach are commonly found.

-The picture below shows a Bridge over the Afon Clarach at Clarach Bay, where the river meets the sea.